GPU-Accelerated ANNS: Quantized for Speed, Built for Change: : A GPU native ANNS system

 \subsection{Batch construction on GPUs}

-To support high-throughput index construction, \sysname adopts the bulk construction algorithm. \parlayann relies on fork--join parallelism (via ParlayLib~\cite{Blelloch2020}) and a semisort to group edges before insertion, enabling lock-free parallel updates.
+To support high-throughput index construction, \sysname adopts the bulk construction algorithm \RThreeInline{W3}{as this matches the structure of the original algorithm and is highly amenable to the GPU launch model}. \parlayann relies on fork--join parallelism (via ParlayLib~\cite{Blelloch2020}) and a semisort to group edges before insertion, enabling lock-free parallel updates.
 Fork--join dynamically decomposes large tasks (e.g., sorting and grouping edges) into smaller subtasks that are scheduled across CPU threads.

 \parlayann's execution model does not map directly to GPUs: kernel launches require a fixed thread configuration, dynamic task spawning is not supported within a kernel, and excessive kernel launches incur substantial overhead.
 We therefore fuse \emph{search}, \emph{grouping}, and \emph{pruning} into a small number of self-contained GPU kernels with fixed parallel structure.
-Please refer to~\Cref{fig:batch-construction}.
-Although this removes some scheduling flexibility, it preserves the scalability of batch-parallel search and pruning while conforming to the GPU execution model and minimizing launch overhead.
+This fused pipeline is illustrated in~\Cref{fig:batch-construction}.
+Although this removes some scheduling flexibility, it preserves the scalability of batch-parallel search and pruning while conforming to the GPU execution model and minimizing launch overhead. \RTwoInline{W3,D1}{We employ the batch-parallel design and fuse the build steps into a fixed kernel pipeline to achieve high performance.
+Therefore, insertions and queries are run in phases: a batch of inserts must complete before queries resume, and vice versa.
+Inserts are still incremental in the sense that each batch extends a live index without rebuilding it.}

 \para{GPU-efficient pruning} We implement a hybrid pruning strategy for \prune.
 Outgoing edges produced by beam search are accumulated together with existing edges that require pruning and are stored in a unified buffer.
 This buffer is fully sorted by vertex ID and distance using the CUDA Thrust library.
 While \parlayann performs a semisort followed by per-vertex distance sorting using a single thread, we find that on GPUs a full parallel sort provides better load balance. as individual threads are relatively weak and uneven work distribution is costly.